IDMIL/PedalMotorController/README.md

 ## Credits

 Created by Ian Doherty, fall 2025 through winter 2026, at McGill University's Input Devices and Music Interaction Laboratory (IDMIL).

+This project was inspired by similar knob-turning devices, including the [Toe-N Control Pedal](https://dukedesigns3d.com/products/toe-n-control-v1-universal-expression-59517), the [Gecko Tool](https://geckotool.com/), and the [Knoblin](https://github.com/narad/knoblin). **The ideas underpinning this project are not novel**; my sole intent is to explore controlling effect automation using *gestures*.

 Special thanks to Dr. Marcelo Wanderley for his supervision and Darryl Cameron for his assistance in assembly.